hardin47/website/Math150/Notes/06-surv.md

 The next example is given in your text [@KuiperSklar (chapter 9)] as part of the motivation for survival analysis.
 [I can't figure out why it insists on being numbered wrong.]

+#### Example {-}

+Class chocolate melting activity

+* Each student should be randomly assigned to a white or milk chocolate chip (flip a coin)
+* When the instructor gives approval, students should place either a white or milk chocolate chip into their mouths and record the time until it completely melts.
+* Treat the study as if it could only be done for a specified period of time (this may require some experimenting, but 60 seconds has worked well).
+If the actual time is less than 60 seconds, then the actual time will be complete.
+The student should submit the data (chip color, actual time, censoring status); 1=observed, 0=censored.
+Any chips that are "swallowed" prior to 60 seconds should be regarded as censored.

 Survival analysis is typically done with a prospective study (see censoring below) on a cohort of patients (observational or experimental) to determine some clinical outcome.
 We will also usually measure covariates of interest: treatment, clinical variables measured at recruitment, etc.